MicahChalmer/rust-fuse-mc-original/README.md

   3. A higher-level abstraction over the lowlevel API, similar to FUSE's high-level API but taking full advantage of Rust's features.
     * Unfortunately, FUSE's high-level C API is no help with this.
 Rust's task system doesn't play nicely with having a C API spawn its own threads and then try to call back into rust code from them, which is what the FUSE high-level API tries to do.
 You can tell it to run single threaded, but that forces all filesystem operations to run serially, since the high-level FUSE API makes a synchronous call to your callback and replies when you return.

-The first two are more important.
-But the third is more fun.
+The first two are more important for real world use.
+The third is more fun.
 Guess which one I'm going to do next...;-)

 # BUILDING